libremap/libremap-webui/README.md

-# libremap
+# LibreMap

-Map for free (wifi) networks such as guifi, libre-mesh, freifunk, ...
+Map for free (wifi) networks such as guifi, libre-mesh, funkfeuer, ninux, freifunk, ...

-libremap is split in two parts: the database API and the html webui.
+LibreMap is split in two parts: the database API (`/api/`) and the html webui (`/webui/`).

 ## Documentation